-The Company owns a 100% interest in the 247 placer claims which make up the Gemini lithium property.
+The Company owned a 100% interest in the 247 placer claims which make up the Gemini lithium property.
 These claims were acquired by way of staking.
 Gemini is located in the Lida Valley, Esmeralda County, Nevada.

 On January 20, 2016, the Company entered into a letter agreement to sell a 50% interest in Gemini to Eureka Resources Inc. ("Eureka").
-Pursuant to the terms of the agreement, Eureka can acquire a 50% interest in Gemini by reimbursing the Company for 50% of Gemini's acquisition and evaluation costs, and by issuing the Company 500,000 common shares.
-The reimbursable acquisition and evaluation costs include staking, surveying, consulting, data acquisition and claims maintenance fees.
-Eureka will issue the 500,000 common shares as a prospect fee with 300,000 shares to be issued on receipt of acceptance of the agreement by the TSX-V and an additional 200,000 shares to be issued on the first anniversary of such acceptance.
-The Company will act as the operator of exploration in exchange for a 10% operatorship fee.
-The transaction constitutes a non-arm's-length transaction under TSX-V policies as the companies have certain directors and officers in common.
+Pursuant to the terms of the agreement, Eureka could acquire a 50% interest in Gemini by reimbursing the Company for 50% of Gemini's acquisition and evaluation costs which include staking, surveying, consulting, data acquisition and claims maintenance fees.
+In addition, Eureka would issue the Company 500,000 common shares as a prospect fee with 300,000 shares to be issued on receipt of acceptance of the agreement by the TSX-V and an additional 200,000 shares to be issued on the first anniversary of such acceptance.
+The Company would act as the operator of exploration in exchange for a 10% fee on exploration expenditures.
+The transaction constituted a non-arm's-length transaction under TSX-V policies as the companies have certain directors and officers in common.

-On May 4, 2016, the companies entered into an addendum to the letter agreement in which the Company acknowledged receipt of \$96,794 from Eureka, representing 50% of the acquisition and evaluation costs.
+On May 4, 2016, the companies entered into an addendum to the letter agreement in which the Company acknowledged receipt from Eureka of 50% of the acquisition and evaluation costs.
+Cash payments received from Eureka to June 30, 2016 were \$89,657 and were allocated \$49,217 to exploration and evaluation assets as a reduction of property acquisition costs and \$40,440 to exploration and evaluation cost recoveries.

 The companies agreed that a definitive joint venture agreement would be entered into on or before September 30, 2016, or such other date as may be mutually agreed to by the companies.
-In the event that one of the companies divests of its 50% interest in Gemini, the remaining company will become the operator of exploration at Gemini by default.
-Upon acceptance of the letter agreement and its addendum by the TSX-V, Eureka will issue 300,000 common shares to the Company and will become the owner of a 50% interest in Gemini.
+In the event that one of the companies divests of its 50% interest in Gemini, the remaining company would become the operator of exploration at Gemini by default.

+On June 7, 2016, the companies received TSX-V acceptance of the interim agreement and its addendum and Eureka issued 300,000 common shares to the Company and became the owner of a 50% interest in Gemini.
+The fair value of the common shares was \$28,500 was classified as a prospect fee.